AdaCore/spark2014/docs/lrm/source/subprograms.rst

 #.
 [In the case of an actual parameter of a call to a subprogram whose
-   Extensions_Visible aspect is False where the corresponding formal parameter is of a specific tagged type T, these rules imply that formal verificaiton can safely assume that any components of the actual parameter which are not components of T will be neither read nor written by the call.]
+   Extensions_Visible aspect is False where the corresponding formal parameter is of a specific tagged type T, these rules imply that formal verification can safely assume that any components of the actual parameter which are not components of T will be neither read nor written by the call.]